 What Is All the Rage about Yoga & is It a Good Place to Get a Date??

-Almost 3 years ago today I let my husband talk me into going to a yoga class.
+Just over 3 years ago I let my husband talk me into going to a yoga class.
 I have always been an active woman & prefer a more vigorous form of exercise.
 Of course with that type of thinking, injuries, muscle aches & pains have appeared as the years progress with each passing birthday!
 “Type A” personalities have a tough time letting go of this “old school mentality of no pain no gain.”

-So what changed my mind to allow the Zen into my life?
+So what changed my mind to allow The Zen into my life?

 I ran into one of my son’s closest friends who had to come right up to my face before I recognized him.
-He had changed so much & lost so much weight in the 5 months since I had last seen him I couldn’t believe it.
+He had lost so much weight in the 5 months since I had last seen him I couldn’t believe it.

-I have never been one for short shorts after my knee surgeries but in a Yoga class it would be the last place I would be wearing them bending over with someone’s nose 6 inches away from my sacred place of love.
+I have never been one for short shorts after my 4 knee surgeries but in a yoga class it would be the last place I would be wearing them bending over with someone’s nose 6 inches away from my sacred place!
 (I guess you would really have to keep up with your Brazilian/Boyzilian waxing on a regular basis!)

 Back to my first yoga class…

 I didn’t hate it that much after all.
 (It would have been a little more hospitable if they had supplied a little snack to go with it like they did back in kindergarten but there were some blankets and funny looking pillows on the shelf at the back of the room!
 Awesome!
 I wish I had seen them before nap time!)
 Note to self for next class. 😉

 I had heard that you can lose 300 calories in about 35 mins in this therapeutic sauna so I thought this was a much better idea than balancing on one leg doing a bird of paradise yoga pose ( you might want to Google that one!) or planking my way through core building exercises!

 Complaining aside, we decided to buy another 3 months and continue on with this new exercise platform.
-My husband who is just a tad of an “Outdoors Man” found this serene atmosphere right up his Mountain.
+My husband who is just a tad of an “Outdoors Man” found this serene atmosphere right up his mountain.
 The jury was still out in my case but I went along with it to see if 90 days would bring any improvements to the aftermath of my knee surgeries & the body ailments that went with them!

-Within a 2 month period I did notice my lower back was not aching as much from my 20 years as a flight attendant constantly lifting heavy bags, pushing heavy trolleys (yes, I was a trolly dolly) & reaching 3 seats over to take passengers trays from the window seat.
-(Guess that situation was rectified as many airlines aren’t serving meals these days!)
+Within a 2 month period I did notice my lower back was not aching as much from my 20 years as a flight attendant constantly lifting heavy bags, pushing heavy carts (yes, I was a trolly dolly) & reaching 3 seats over to take passengers trays from the window seat.
+(I guess that situation was rectified as many airlines aren’t serving meals these days!)

 OK enough with the whining…what are the benefits and why is yoga so popular?

 - It also gets the engine running internally in more ways than one with digestion, constipation issues & metabolism.
 It is like a plugged drain has been released ~ literally!
 Everything just functions better because it is been opened up after being kinked like a garden hose for years!

 When you feel good, you look good which naturally attracts people towards you.